Table of Contents

 0.02 x 0.50 = 0.01 = 1% probability of the couple bearing a child with PKU

 Conditions like hemophilia and color blindness are inherited as X-linked disorders.
-The allele frequency in these disorders can be calculated by observing the number of males with the conditions as males have only one X-chromosome (hemizygous).
+The allele frequency in these disorders can be calculated by observing the number of males with these conditions, as males have only one X-chromosome (hemizygous).
 For example, consider color blindness and the following table:

 |Male||X+||Normal||p = 0.92|